blacknon/lssh/README.md

 ## Usage

 Please edit "~/.lssh.conf".
-The connection information at servers,can be divided into external files. log dir '<Date>' => date ,'<Hostname>' => Servername directory create.
+The connection information at servers,can be divided into external files. log dir "<Date>" => date ,"<Hostname>" => Servername directory create.

 example: